 Ms. Showers has participated as a chamber music performer in the Deer Valley International Chamber Music Festival, the Nova Series, and the Utah Music Festival.
 She has also participated in the Aspen Music Festival as principal horn and faculty member, and the Kent/Blossom Music Festival as a faculty member and chamber musician.
-She has served on the faculty of the Cleveland Institute of Music and is currently on the faculty of the Philadelphia Biblical University and the Temple University School of Music, where she is a member of the Conwell Woodwind Quintet.
+She has served on the faculties of the Cleveland Institute of Music and Philadelphia Biblical University, and is currently on the faculty of the Temple University School of Music, where she is a member of the Conwell Woodwind Quintet.

-Ms. Showers is a member of the Board of Trustees of the Curtis Institute of Music, where she also serves on the Annual Fund Committee, the Alumni Council, the Development Committee, and the Student Life Committee.
-She is also a member of the Board of Philadelphia Orchestra Retirees and Friends.
+Ms. Showers served as a member of the Board of Trustees of the Curtis Institute of Music as Alumni Council representative to the Board; she also served on the Annual Fund Committee, the Development Committee, and the Student Life Committee.
+She is currently a member of the Board of Philadelphia Orchestra Retirees and Friends.

 Photo: Jessica Griffin